openownership/data-standard/docs/index.md

 ## About

 This work is taking place under the auspices of the Open Ownership project.
-More details on the project are avaiable at [http://www.openownership.org](http://www.openownership.org)
+More details on the project are available at [http://www.openownership.org](http://www.openownership.org)

 The work is guided by the Data Standard Working Group, and the initial phase of development is taking place between December 2016 and March 2017.